I have been doing back to school season for over a decade now, and I can tell you with full confidence that the first three weeks are the hardest.

 Weeknight Cheesy Tortellini Casserole.

-The store-bought tortellini casserole that comes together in 30 minutes and tastes like lasagna without any of the layering.
+The store bought tortellini casserole that comes together in 30 minutes and tastes like lasagna without any of the layering.
 Tortellini, marinara, ground beef, mozzarella, into the oven.
-That is the recipe.

-This is the back-to-school dinner I make on the nights when nobody is on the same schedule and I need a dinner that holds up if it sits in the oven for a little extra time.
+This is the back to school dinner I make on the nights when nobody is on the same schedule and I need a dinner that holds up if it sits in the oven for a little extra time.

 Dinner 07